Carocim/scrolling-tasklist-obs-overlay/README.md

 ### 4. Add to OBS (Optional)

-1. Open OBS
+1. Open Task List overlay and enable OBS mode
-2. Click ➕ and choose **Window Capture**
+2. Open OBS
-3. Select the Electron overlay window
+3. Click ➕ and choose **Window Capture**
-4. Enable “Allow Transparency” (if needed)
+4. Select the Electron overlay window
 5. Crop/resize as you like

 ---